-THDA expects that recipients of Conditional Commitment Letters or Firm Commitment Letters will release the MTBA before the deadline in the Firm Commitment Letter if bonds will not be sold using the MTBA.
-In order to encourage this practice, THDA will refund a percentage of the Incentive Fee to support the earliest release of the committed MTBA.
-Voluntary withdrawal of a MTBA Commitment Letter in accordance with all applicable program requirements will not cause ineligibility as described in Section 3 of this MTBA Program Description and the MTBA application for the development may be resubmitted in 2019.
+If recipients of Conditional Commitment Letters or Firm Commitment Letters release the MTBA allocated to them before the deadline in the Firm Commitment Letter when bonds will not be sold using the MTBA, THDA will refund a percentage of the Incentive Fee to support the earliest release of the committed MTBA.
+Voluntary withdrawal of a MTBA Commitment Letter in accordance with all applicable program requirements will not cause ineligibility as described in Section 3 of this MTBA Program Description and the MTBA application for the development may be resubmitted in 2021.

 Table 11 - 2: Deadline for Commitment to be Released and Incentive Fee Refund

 Phase 90 - Day Commitments 120 - Day Commitments Amount Refunded

 А days 1 - 30 days 1 - 45 100%

 В days 31 - 60 days 46 - 90 50%

 С days 61 - 89 days 91 -119 25%

 D days 90 - 119 days 120 - 149 0%

-only applicable if a deadline extension is granted by THDA
+only applicable if a deadline extension is granted by TUDA